gvwilson/thirdbit/src/fiction/santas/index.md

 but more boarders were sliding down the cables into the ship's rigging.

 "Away wi' ye!"
 Santa Greenbeard bellowed.
-With one might swing of his ax he sent two elves flying over the gunwale.[^gunwale-sharks] His backswing snapped a santa's sword in half.
+With one mighty swing of his ax he sent two elves flying over the gunwale.[^gunwale-sharks] His backswing snapped a santa's sword in half.
 He raised the ax over his head,